-On March 21, 2017, the School co-signed a \$750,000 commercial line of credit with a financial institution along with GUG II.
+On March 21, 2017, the School co-signed for a \$750,000 commercial line of credit with a financial institution along with GUG.
 The line of credit matures on March 21, 2018 and monthly payments consist of the greater of 2% of the outstanding principal balance on the last day of the billing period, or \$100, plus accrued interest.
 The interest rate is 0.500 percentage points over the greater of the Prime Rate or the Minimum Interest Rate.
-At June 30, 2017, the interest rate was 4.75% and the outstanding balance of \$284,490 under this line of credit is reflected on GUG II's financial statements.
-The School assigned and granted the lender a security interest in one of its deposit accounts with the financial institution.
-At June 30, 2017, the balance of the pledged deposit account was \$752,378.
+At June 30, 2017, the interest rate was 4.75% and the balance of \$284,490 under this line of credit is reflected on the School's statement of financial position.
+GUG assigned and granted the lender a security interest in one of its deposit account.